AI-Hypercomputer/ml-goodput-measurement/README.md

 #### Start asynchronous "query and upload" of Rolling Window Goodput

-Call the `start_rolling_window_goodput_uploader` API to start a background thread that continuously queries and uploads **rolling window goodput metrics** to Google Cloud Monitoring.
+Call the `start_rolling_window_goodput_uploader` API to start a background process that continuously queries and uploads **rolling window goodput metrics** to Google Cloud Monitoring.

 You must provide a list of window durations in seconds (e.g., `[60, 300, 900]`